Giant cactus at Cactus Country.

 • Yarra Valley

 At Blue Lotus Water Garden, a multitude of water lilies and lotus flowers bloom over dozens of ponds and two lakes, and the gardens extend over 50,000 square metres.
-Take a stroll around the gardens and peek inside the four greenhouses that grow rare plants, including the giant Amazon lily, the world’s largest lily species.
+Take a stroll around the lush property and peek inside the four greenhouses that grow rare plants, including the giant Amazon lily, the world’s largest lily species.

 Advertising